-The Rev. Sterling Severns Pastor, Tabernacle Baptist Church Richmond, VA he turned out the light in the hallway and wondered, "Where did they all go?"
+She turned out the light in the hallway and wondered, "Where did they all go?"
 We both knew the answer to her question.
-The Education Building, once filled with the laughter of children, sits virtually empty. the devastating flight from our cities in the 1960s and '70s wreaked havoc on our urban congregations.
+The Education Building, once filled with the laughter of children, sits virtually empty.
+The devastating flight from our cities in the 1960s and '70s wreaked havoc on our urban congregations.
 Desegregation of the public school system, crime and disillusionment with organized religion are all documented factors in the decline of the urban church.

 It wasn't always this way.
 The end of WWII served as a catalyst for unprecedented growth.
-New economic and educational opportunities, and the arrival of all those baby boomers, field an optimistic chapter in the American story.
+New economic and educational opportunities, and the arrival of all those babyboomers, fueled an optimistic chapter in the American story.
 Likewise, the church thrived and, in many ways, mirrored the neighborhoods in which they were located.
 Sunday school, discipleship training and music and mission programs played key roles in the development of family life.
-Many of our churches in urban centers built large structure to embrace record growth and reap the benefits of new classrooms, larger sanctuaries and multiple corridors.
+Many of our churches in urban centers built large structures to embrace record growth and reap the benefits of new classrooms, larger sanctuaries and multiple corridors.
 Many of us now find ourselves wandering down those same hallways wondering, "What in the world have we gotten ourselves into?"